 The famous cinder block studio with its memorable “KIMN” sign was stationed up on 20th Avenue in the Edgewater neighborhood.
 From this temple, larger-than-life disc jockeys broadcasted the greatest hits over the airwaves.
 Under the ownership of Ken Palmer, the station became the dominant Top 40 music station in town.
-Newspapers reported that anywhere a crowd gathered waiting for the Beatles to play Red Rocks on August 26, 1964, all the transistor radios were tuned to KIMN.
+Newspapers reported that anywhere a crowd was gathered waiting for the Beatles to play Red Rocks on August 26, 1964, all of the transistor radios were tuned to KIMN.
 Young adults listened on their portable radios, at teen department stores and in the car; everyone who wanted a piece of the music scene listened in to KIMN.

-During this era of more innocent shock radio, KIMN’s popular record spinners were kings.
-Leading the pack was Pogo Poge, who would do almost anything to get people to listen to KIMN radio.
-He derived his name from hopping from Denver to Boulder on a pogo stick.
+During this era of more innocent shock radio, KIMN’s popular record spinners were kings in their own right.
+Leading the pack was Pogo Poge, who would do almost anything to get people to listen to KIMN Radio.
+He earned his name after hopping from Denver to Boulder on a pogo stick.
 He sat atop a flagpole for days and once played the Kingston Trio’s “Tom Dooley” for 18 hours straight.
-The most famous stunt he masterminded put him in the hospital—he spent nearly two weeks in a snake pit with more than 100 snakes and was bitten by a water moccasin bit
+The most famous stunt he masterminded put him in the hospital.
+After spending nearly two weeks in a snake pit with more than 100 snakes, his camping chair collapsed and a water moccasin bit

-The station highlighted the popular local rock ‘n’ roll bands and sponsored concerts with national stars mixed with local acts, giving them their biggest crowds ever.
-The news department featured “Sky Spy” Don Martin, who flew above Denver’s rush-hour skies when Interstate 25 extended only from Broadway to the notorious Mousetrap, which he named.
-Contests included jocks broadcasting live—in bed—from a dream house in Denver’s new Broomfield Heights suburb.
+Contests included DJs broadcasting live—in bed—from a dream house in Denver’s new Broomfield Heights suburb.
 The house went to the listener who guessed most closely the number of continuous hours the jocks could broadcast without sleep.